mattbierner/blog.mattbierner.com/_posts/2016-04-24-symphony-of-death-chordophone.md

 ## Next
 I know precisely nothing about music production or music visualization, but, even though the end result is kind of plain compared to some of the more splashy audio visualizations out there, I still think it is interesting.
 The world needs more data defined instruments if you ask me.
-Plus, strumming away at these strings of life and death makes one feel like a true immortal, a regular Moirai.
-What lovely music, our lives must make.
+Plus, strumming away at these strings of life and death makes one feel like a regular Moirai.
+What lovely music, our lives make.
 A symphony, known only to gods.

 Feel free to submit a PR or drop a suggestion [over on Github][source] if you have any ideas for the project, and please report any issues you run into with the current implementation.